macarinatalia/JavaScript/homework-6/README.md

 ### TODO

-1. Add status to order (OPEN, CLOSED)
-2. User can make order only from the food from menu of the restaurant
+1. User can make order only from the food from menu of the restaurant
-3. User sign in/ log in/ log out
+2. User sign in/ log in/ log out
-4. Make a delete all function
+3. Make a delete all function
-5. If you delete menu, delete also reference from restaurant (same in other models)